All Posts

 Impact on Total Cost: Large

-SOC 2 involves a lot of per-seat costs.
-Compliance readiness software like Drata is priced per seat (or approximated via tiers).
-Additionally, password managers, MDM solutions, and other security products are typically priced per seat.
+SOC 2 involves many per-seat costs.
+Compliance readiness software, password managers, MDM solutions, and other security products are typically priced per seat.

 Existing Security Maturity